 Simply sauté the onions, pepper, and garlic; then toss everything into a slow cooker and let it do its thing.

-The spices are one of the most important components of this Vegan Slow Cooker Stew recipe.
-You’ll need curry powder, fresh ginger, salt and pepper, and cayenne.
-The combination is phenomenal.
+The spices are one of the most important components of this Vegan Slow Cooker Stew recipe — you’ll need curry powder, fresh ginger, salt and pepper, and cayenne.